 Who would have thought a good report card could be so important to later life?
 The academic success that parents expect and encourage in their children can support independence and self-sufficiency throughout their lives.

 High expectations are also important when you consider home care.
 While cognitive reserve can help many older adults delay or prevent cognitive losses, sometimes a little extra help may become necessary.
-ComForCare/At Your Side provides in home care that allows you and your loved ones to live your best life possible.
+ComForCare/At Your Side Home Care provides in-home care that allows you and your loved ones to live your best life possible.
 Our caregivers go through a rigorous 10-step hiring process.
 We strive to provide care that engages our clients’ attention, interests and abilities.
 We are available when you need us and provide around the clock care.
 Our care helps older adults maintain their dignity and independence.